-Stage Statutory Duties of Neighbourh ood Forum Information/ action required from the Neighbourhood Forum Statutory Duties of Council Additional Support by the Council Indicative timescale for the Council Final decision Decision making: this is a key decision therefore cannot be made before a minimum of 28 days from the day the plan is submitted and: If there are no/ minor modifications required, the final decision will be made by the Mayor via Executive Decision.
-If there are significant changes, the final decision will need to proceed through the Council's decision making cycle (around 10 weeks)
+Stage Statutory Duties of Neighbourh ood Forum Information/ action required from the Neighbourhood Forum Statutory Duties of Council Additional Support by the Council Indicative timescale for the Council Final decision Decision making: this is a key decision therefore should not be made before a minimum of 28 days from the day the plan is submitted and: The final decision should be made by Cabinet if possible with the statutory timeframe (within 5 weeks statutory timeframe).
+Notify the forum and public Decision notice: within 2 weeks

-Stage Statutory Duties of Neighbourh ood Forum Information/ action required from the Neighbourhood Forum Statutory Duties of Council Additional Support by the Council Indicative timescale for the Council Notify the forum and public Decision notice: within 2 weeks Stage 7: Referendum None None Organise the referendum None Within 10 weeks of decision notice being printed (14 weeks if also a business referendum).
-NB may be varied to allow referendum to be held on the same date as an upcoming election Stage 8: Post Referendum Provide any GIS mapping layers produced Publicise the result If positive, "Make" the Plan None This is a key decision, made at Full Council, therefore cannot be made before a minimum of 28 days from the day the plan is submitted and will need to proceed through the Council's decision making cycle (around 10 weeks).
+Stage Statutory Duties of Neighbourh ood Forum Information/ action required from the Neighbourhood Forum Statutory Duties of Council Additional Support by the Council Indicative timescale for the Council Notify the Forum of applications for planning permission within the Neighbourhood Area Minimum 21 day consultation period Stage 7: Referendum None None Organise the referendum None Within 10 weeks of decision notice being printed (14 weeks if also a business referendum).
+NB may be varied to allow referendum to be held on the same date as an upcoming election Stage 8: Post Referendum Provide any GIS mapping layers produced Publicise the result If positive, make the Plan None Within 8 weeks of the referendum.
+This is a key decision, made at Full Council, therefore cannot be made before a minimum of 28 days from the day the referendum.
+Stage 9a: Minor Submit proposed None Consider proposed modifications None Within 6 weeks